chfaraz/task-3-sort-table/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browserss to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.